Arqam00/Multilingual-RAG-Chatbot/README.md

 ## How to Run

-This notebook is designed for Google Colab or a local Jupyter environment with GPU access (recommended for model loading and inference).
-Open `GenAI_Project_Complete.ipynb` and run cells sequentially — Section 2 (dataset collection) can be skipped if data is already saved locally.
+This notebook is designed and tested for Google Colab but can work for a local Jupyter environment with GPU access (recommended for model loading and inference).
+Open `GenAI_Project.ipynb` and run cells sequentially — Section 2 (dataset collection) can be skipped if data is already saved locally.

 ## Notes